linmx0130/PaperNotes/notes.md

+### Dilated Residual Networks
+* Authors: Fisher Yu, Vladlen Koltun, Thomas Funkhouser
+* Index: arXiv 1705.09914
+ * Reading date: 31/05/2017
+ * Categories: Computer Vision, Machine Learning
+ * Tag: Base model

+ This work presents a family of residual networks named dilated residual networks, which extending the respective fields by dilation convolutions.
+In order to get high-frequency activations, they replace max pooling by convolutional filters in ResNet.

+ The experiments shows that the proposed method improves the baseline model significantly in both classification and localization tasks.
+The experiment on semantic segmentation also achieves state-of-the-art result.

 ### Semantically Decomposing the Latent Spaces of Generative Adversarial Networks
 * Authors: Chris Donahue, Akshay Blasubramani, Julian McAuley, Zachary C. Lipton
 * Index: arXiv 175.07904